 Special education policies/practices will be addressed.
 General educator candidates explore specific teaching strategies and legal/ethical implications for working with students/families with exceptionalities.

-Prerequisite: Admission to and retention in a teacher preparation program; successful prior enrollment in ARTE 302, HPE 300, HPE 301, MUSE 212, SED 202, TECH 305 or TECH 300, WLED 201 or consent of department chair.
+Prerequisite: Admission to and retention in a teacher preparation program; successful prior enrollment in ARTE 302, HPE 300, HPE 301, MUSE 212, SED 202, TECH 305 or TECH 305W or TECH 300, WLED 201 or consent of department chair.

 Offered: Fall, Spring.